 Bet you can hear him, turned half away from the audience as he pulls from a drink, shamelessly speaking truth from personal experience.
 The immortal, though gone far too soon, rock star comedian Sam Kinison.
 Perfectly stating the reality of the human condition.

 Most of the time, believing we’re in a life-threatening situation, a crisis, we reach out for help.
 Only to find, maybe we’re not in as bad a place as we thought.
 We’re not in an actual crisis, just a really hard spot.
-In those rare cases we’re in a crisis, we come to find we’re on our own anyway and have to fend for ourselves, at least for a while.
+In those rare cases, we’re in a crisis, we come to find we’re on our own anyway and have to fend for ourselves, at least for a while.

 For this to be true, however, our brains must be able to continue functioning properly when confronted with a sudden and major negative change.
-That is, remain calm in the fight, right up to the moment where the fight shifts to become an in our face life-threatening situation we must survive.
+That is, remain calm in the fight, right up to the moment when the fight shifts to become an in our face life-threatening situation we must survive.
 Which is no easy task when the brain and body go into stress mode.

-The folks over at Noggin, in the development of their event management platform, have put a lot of effort into understanding how the brain works under stress, how stress greatly impedes our cognitive and decision-making abilities, individually and collectively.
+The folks over at Noggin, in the development of their event management platform, have put a lot of effort into understanding how the brain works under stress, and how stress greatly impedes our cognitive and decision-making abilities, individually and collectively.

 “Unsurprisingly, stress triggers our survival instincts, and that activates a fear response, governed by the limbic system.
 The limbic system will simply turn off power to our cerebral cortex in times of great stress.
 Well, what does that mean?
 It means we’ll suffer a steep drop in our inductive, deductive, abstract, and even logical-thinking capabilities.
 Now, go out and try to make a good decision.” [i]